 While both platforms have a similar goal they target distinct audiences and requirements.
 Whether you're a small business owner looking for an eye catching image at a price or a journalist searching for that unique photo to complement your article there's a platform designed to meet your needs.

-Read This: What a Shutterstock Vector Is
+Read This: What Shutterstock Stock Photos Are

 Why People Often Confuse the Two?